zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-08-02-dumpling-filling/index.md

 - Think about flavor profiles when combining these ingredients.
 - For ingredients that have a lot of water, you'll need to get that moisture out first, so that the resulting filling doesn't becoming a watery mess.

+Here are some classic combinations:
+- Pork and cabbage
+- Pork and Chinese chives
+- Pork, shrimp, and Chinese chives
+- Lamb, mushroom, carrot

+#### Removing moisture from veggies

+It's important to remove moisture from veggies that you add so that the filling isn't too watery after cooking.
+For mushroom and carrot, you can chop it finely, and lightly fry them in some oil to sweat out the moisture.
+For cabbage, chop it finely, and toss it in salt to draw out the moisture.
+Then wring the cabbage mostly try before folding it into the meat.

+### Folding dumplings

+Get your friends together to fold dumplings.
+If you can't get a lot of friends together, like me, don't make dumplings too often.
+It takes too long.

+I could try to describe the process of folding in writing, but I've tried to explain it to friends in person and it barely works, so I won't try.
+Just look up a video or something.

 ## Final thoughts